 Breaking basics and fundamental workshop taught at local dance studio owned by Gabe Harvey.
 This workshop was for an event organized by leaders from our dance scene and with the help from a very special dance crew based out of Los Angeles, California called Versa Styles.

 Thank you for checking out my site.
-For any questions please do not hesitate to shoot me an email.
+For any questions or inquiries about lectures, workshops, events and judging please do not hesitate to shoot me an email.